How to Make Pretzel Pie Crust

-Even if you are using pretzel pie crust for a no-bake pie, I suggest baking the pie crust for about ten minutes so the crust can set a little.
+Even if you are using pretzel pie crust for a no-bake pie, I suggest baking the pie crust for about ten minutes at 350 F so the crust can set a little.
 If you don’t bake the crust at all, it will be harder to add the filling to the pie as the crust will be more crumby and may end up integrated into the filling.

 Where to Use a Pretzel Pie Crust

 Another ice cream pie that works really well with pretzel crust is my frozen mango margarita pie, which was featured in a cookbook by the National Mango Board.
 It’s that good!

 Pretzel crust isn’t just for ice cream pies.
 I also use pretzel crust on my cheesecake brownie pie and people go crazy for the chocolate plus salt combination.

 If you are up for trying something a little (OK, more than a little) different, make a pie with your favorite kinds of pie crusts – including this one!

 This frozen strawberry cream pie from Greens & Chocolate is inspired by strawberry pretzel salad.
 Have you ever tried it?